dabecart/MIDDS/docs/README.md

 ### Frequency (`F`)

-Gives the frequency of a MIDDS *input* or *monitoring* channel.
+Gives the frequency of a MIDDS *input* channel.
 This read can be instant or delayed until a certain time.
 - Sent by the computer and answered by MIDDS.
-- If this command is sent to an *output* or *disabled* channel, it will be discarded.
+- If this command is sent to anything other than an *input* channel, it will be discarded.
 - Command format.
-20 bytes long.
+28 bytes long.

 | Field              | Value                                | Type     | Byte size | Byte Offset |
 |--------------------|--------------------------------------|--------  |-----------|-------------|